There are some options that can be used to customise the Row Drag experience, so it has a better integration with your application.

 It is possible to drag Full Width Rows by registering a Custom Row Dragger.

-In the example below, only the full width rows are draggable.
+In the example above, only the full width rows are draggable.

 Row Dragger with Custom Start Drag Pixels Copy Link